What is SEO Copywriting?

 Have you ever done a search in Google and wondered HOW Google decides which sites to serve up in its organic listings—especially on the first page?
 Well, Google uses a complex algorithm to determine what to serve up.
 (And only Google knows every element of the algorithm.
 It’s kind of like Colonel Sanders’ recipe for KFC.)

-Basically, Google’s algorithm involves many, many moving parts—and it evolves over time.
+Basically, Google’s algorithm involves many moving parts and evolves over time.
 For example, twenty years ago, the algorithm didn’t even consider mobile devices because smartphones hadn’t been widely adopted yet (the first iPhone came out in 2007).
-Today, mobile-friendliness is an important “signal” in Google’s algorithm.
+Today, mobile friendliness is an important “signal” in Google’s algorithm.

 Why does Google care so much?

 Google’s primary goal is to satisfy the user’s search query.
-(That way, you’ll continue using its products and clicking on its ads.)
+(That way, you’ll continue using Google search and clicking on its ads.
+That’s how Google makes money.)
 Whether you’re looking for “sandwich shops near me” or “senior living marketing services” or “how to clean corroded batteries,” Google’s primary goal is to give you the answers you’re looking for.

 When it’s searching through the thousands and thousands of potential sites it can serve up, the algo eventually lands on the top contenders and thinks, “This web page does the best job of answering the user’s search query, so let’s serve that up first on the list of organic search results.”